Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Revisiting Topic Model Evaluation

-Topic models are a machine learning technique in wide use outside computer science, including political science~\citep{political,Karoliina2021Topic}, social and cultural studies~\citep{MOHR2013545}, digital humanities~\citep{meeks2012digital}, and bioinformatics~\citep{Liu2016AnOO}.
+Topic models are a machine learning technique widely used outside computer science, including political science~\citep{political,Karoliina2021Topic}, social and cultural studies~\citep{MOHR2013545}, digital humanities~\citep{meeks2012digital}, and bioinformatics~\citep{Liu2016AnOO}.
 Typically, topic model users are domain experts trying to identify global categories or themes present in a document collection~\citep{boyd-graber-17}.
 This practice constitutes a computer-assisted form of content analysis~\citep{kripp2004,Chuang2014ComputerAssistedCA}, also related to distant reading in literary studies~\citep{underwoodGenealogy2017}.
-In these contexts, the goal of topic models is to facilitate human understanding.\footnote{Topic models are also used for other purposes, such as information retrieval or downstream document classification.
+In general, topic models help humans understand large corpora.\footnote{Topic models are also used for other purposes, such as information retrieval or downstream document classification.
 However, the discovery and application of categories for human interpretation is their dominant use, and other computational applications have been largely eclipsed by modern neural approaches.}\looseness=-1

-Evaluation of topic models has vacillated between being automatic and human-centered.
-While real-world users of topic models evaluate outputs based on their specific needs, the method development community has gravitated toward generalized, automated proxies of human judgment to help inform rapid iteration of models~\citep{doogan-buntine-2021-topic}.
-As a key development, after discovering that the prevailing perplexity-based evaluation was negatively correlated with human interpretability~\citep{chang2009reading}, the field adopted automated coherence metrics like \abr{npmi}, a measure of word relatedness that \emph{does} correlate with topic interpretability~\citep{newman2010automatic,aletras2013evaluating,lau2014machine}.\looseness=-1
+Evaluation of topic models has vacillated between automated and human-centered.
+While real-world users of topic models evaluate outputs based on their specific needs, topic model developers have gravitated toward generalized, automated proxies of human judgment to help inform rapid iteration of models~\citep[][]{doogan-buntine-2021-topic}.
+Initially, models were evaluated with held-out perplexity, but it disagrees with human interpretability \citep[][]{chang2009reading}.
+Consequently, the field adopted automated coherence metrics like normalized pointwise mutual information (\abr{npmi}), a measure of word relatedness that \emph{does} correlate with topic interpretability~\citep[Section~\ref{sec:bg:evaluation};][]{newman2010automatic,aletras2013evaluating,lau2014machine}.
+The balance shifted towards automated coherence.